b-lukaszuk/BS_wJ_eng/contents/regex.md

 This time, since I study for an exam, my `txt` contains a passage from a history book.
 I would like to extract the dates from it to make sure I know them all.
 Let's say that the dates cover years between 1000 AD and the present.
-Doing a standard string search is no good, after all I would have to list like a thousand numbers.
+Doing a standard string search is no good, after all I would have to check like a thousand numbers.
 But wait, a simple regex can save me a lot of work.
 Observe:

 ```jl
 s = """